 Figure 8—Passive scan message sequence chart

 An active or a passive scan over a specified set of channels is requested using the MLME-SCAN.request primitive with the ScanType parameter set to indicate an active or a passive scan.
 For each channel, the PD shall first switch to the channel, by setting phyCurrentChannel and phyCurrentPage accordingly.
 For an active scan, the PD shall send a scan request command.
 For UWB PHYs, the scan process shall be repeated for each mandatory preamble code, setting the phyCurrentCode appropriately.
 Upon successful transmission of the scan request command for an active scan or after switching to the channel for a passive scan, the PD shall enable its receiver for at most [aBaseSuperframeDuration × (2n + 1)], where n is the value of the ScanDuration parameter.
-During this time, the PD shall reject all non-scan-related frames and record the information contained in the received scan frames in a group descriptor structure, as TBD, including the channel information and, if required, the preamble code.
+During this time, the PD shall reject all non-scan-related frames and record the information contained in the received scan frames in a group descriptor structure, as described in subclause 6.1.9, including the channel information and, if required, the preamble code.

 If a scan frame is received when macAutoRequest is set to TRUE, the list of group descriptor structures shall be stored by the MAC sublayer until the scan is complete; at this time, the list shall be sent to the next higher layer in the GroupDescriptorList parameter of the MLME-SCAN.confirm primitive.
 A PD shall be able to store at least one group descriptor.
 A scan frame shall be assumed to be unique if it contains both a group ID and a source address that has not been seen before during the scan of the current channel.

-If a scan frame is received when macAutoRequest is set to FALSE, each recorded group descriptor is sent to the next higher layer in a separate MLME-Group-NOTIFY.indication primitive as described in XXXX.
+If a scan frame is received when macAutoRequest is set to FALSE, each recorded group descriptor is sent to the next higher layer in a separate MLME-Group-NOTIFY.indication primitive as described in subclause 6.1.9.
 A received scan frame containing one or more octets of payload shall also cause the group descriptor to be sent to the next higher layer via the MLME-Group-NOTIFY.indication primitive.
 Once the scan with macAutoRequest set to FALSE is complete, the MLME-SCAN.confirm shall be issued to the next higher layer with a null GroupDescriptorList.

 For UWB PHYs, the scan request is repeated for each preamble code.

-If a protected scan frame is received, i.e., the Security Enabled field is set to one, the PD shall attempt to unsecure the scan frame using the unsecuring process described TBD.
+If a protected scan frame is received, i.e., the Security Enabled field is set to one, the PD shall attempt to unsecure the scan frame using the unsecuring process described in clause 15.

-The security-related elements of the group descriptor, as TBD, shall be set to the corresponding parameters returned by the unsecuring process.
+The security-related elements of the group descriptor, as described in subclause 6.1.9, shall be set to the corresponding parameters returned by the unsecuring process.
 The SecurityStatus element of the group descriptor shall be set to SUCCESS if the status from the unsecuring process is SUCCESS and set to one of the other status codes indicating an error in the security processing otherwise.

 The information from the unsecured frame shall be recorded in the group descriptor even if the status from the unsecuring process indicated an error.